Alumsdesigns/davinaleilaniblooms/README.md

 This project underwent thorough testing to ensure functionality, responsiveness, and adherence to web standards across different environments.

 Validators Used
-W3C HTML Validator: Used to check the structural integrity and validity of the HTML markup.
+W3C HTML Validator: [W3C HTML Validator Testing](#w3c-html-validator-testing) Used to check the structural integrity and validity of the HTML markup.
-W3C CSS Validator: Employed to validate CSS syntax and ensure compliance with web standards.
+W3C CSS Validator:[W3C CSS Validator Testing](#w3c-css-validator-testing) Employed to validate CSS syntax and ensure compliance with web standards.
 Development and Live Server Environments
 Live Server VS Code Extension: Utilized during development for real-time browser reloading and efficient local testing. python3 -m http.server: A simple Python HTTP server used for local hosting and testing, especially when checking resource paths and form submissions.